ilkkamtk/wop/week5.md

     * Don't forget to restart apche server ``sudo systemctl restart httpd``
     * Note, the proxy pass to http (not https), it's the X-Forwarded-Proto that does it
 1. Express app need to trust the tls/ssl configuration from the proxy server
-1. Eventually, force the redirection from HTTP to HTTPS
+1. Force the redirection from HTTP to HTTPS

 ```javascript
 'use strict';